yug49/defi-reth/foundry/exercises/exercise-balancer-exit.md

 2. **Remove liquidity**

-   - Call internal function `_exit` to add liquidity.
+   - Call internal function `_exit` to remove liquidity.
-   - Prepare parameters `assets` and `maxAmountsIn`.
-Token addresses and max amounts in must be ordered as rETH and then WETH.
+   - Prepare parameters `assets` and `minAmountsOut`.
+Token addresses and min amounts in must be ordered as rETH and then WETH.
    - Set the recipient of tokens (rETH and WETH) to `msg.sender`.

-3. **Refund**

-   - Send any left over rETH and WETH in this contract to `msg.sender`.

 ## Testing